 6. Leadership Visibility as a Visual Strategy

-Leaders today need images that project presence, confidence, and authenticity — visuals that reinforce credibility long after the event ends.
+Event photography has become a form of executive communication.
+Leaders need imagery that conveys presence, confidence, and authenticity.
+Visuals that reinforce credibility long after the event ends.

-7. Diversity, Equity, and Inclusion
+7. Representation, Equity, and Cultural Awareness

 8. Sustainability and Conscious Production